ffgtso/ffgt-gln-gw-puppet/README-ffnord.md

 Basically this is a complete rewrite of the puppet scripts provided by the Freifunk Hamburg Community.

-The 'ffgt_gln_gw::mesh' block will setup a bridge, fastd, batman, ntp, dhcpd, dns (bind9), radvd, bird6 and firewall rules vor IPv4 and IPv6.
+The 'ffnord::mesh' block will setup a bridge, fastd, batman, ntp, dhcpd, dns (bind9), radvd, bird6 and firewall rules vor IPv4 and IPv6.
 There are types for setting up monitoring, icvpn, anonymous vpn and alfred announcements.